livewire/livewire/docs/properties.md

 </div>
 ```

-In the example above, the text input's value will synchronize with the `$todo` property on the server when the "Add Todo" button is clicked.
+In the above example, the text input's value will synchronize with the `$todo` property on the server when the "Add Todo" button is clicked.

 This is just scratching the surface of `wire:model`.
 For deeper information on data binding, check out our [documentation on forms](/forms).